spcourse/monopoly_dict/n-player/contents.md

 # Many Players

-By using a configuration dictionary and have the starting money be a list, you've started to make your code more general.
+By using a configuration dictionary you've started to make your code more general.
 Now it's time to fully commit to that effort.

 In this assignment, you will adapt your Monopoly simulation so that it can handle **any number of players**.

-Start by creating a new file called `monopoly_dicts2.py` and copy your existing functions `simulate_monopoly_games(games, board_config)` and `simulate_monopoly(board_config)` (and all other functions required to run them) over to the new file.
+Start by creating a new file called `monopoly_dicts_multiplayer.py` and copy your existing functions `simulate_monopoly_games(games, board_config)` and `simulate_monopoly(board_config)` (and all other functions required to run them) over to the new file.

 ### Assignment